 - working hours and holidays;

 - human rights;

 We have particular expertise in the areas of discrimination and protected disclosure, popularly known as “whistleblowing”.

 We advise on all types of discrimination claim whether the discrimination is due to age, gender, race, disability, religion or beliefs, marital status, sexual orientation or pregnancy.
-Recent cases include successful defences of claims for race and gender discrimination – the latter being an equal pay challenge on pension provision – and negotiating the satisfactory settlement of a disability discrimination claim.
+Recent cases include successful defences of claims for race and gender discrimination and negotiating the satisfactory settlement of a disability discrimination claim.
 We also advise on discrimination issues arising in respect of housing tenancies and “blue badge” assessments.